Roman-Simone/CLIMBER_RECOGNIZER/README.md

     - To run the GUI of find route

+> [!WARNING]
-        ATTENTION: This part works properly with python 3.10 with other python versions there may be problems with tkinter library:
+> This part works properly with python 3.10 with other python versions there may be problems with tkinter library.
         ```
         python FindClimbingRoute.py  // It works properly with python 3.10 with other python versions there may be problems with tkinter library.
         ```